yedidyakfir/rapyer/README.md

 ## Redis Connection Setup

-By default, RedisPydantic connects to `redis://localhost:6379/0`.
+By default, Rapyer connects to `redis://localhost:6379/0`.

 ## Saving, loading and deleting models
 A BaseRedisModel automatically creates a key, you can use it to load and delete the model